Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

 The purpose?
-To see family, sacred places, possibly haunted places, and places that were just all-around awesome to see as recommended by our trusty National Geographic Road Atlas.
+To see family, sacred places, potentially haunted houses, and locations that were just all-around awesome to see, as recommended by our trusty National Geographic Road Atlas.
 We've used that thing over and over.

 I want to share with you the reasons you should plan your next road trip now.